My shopping cart

 While curly hair has plenty of texture of its own, super straight hair often needs some added in.
 Another good option is a polished pomade look, where the natural smoothness of your hair is an asset.

 If you have to ask your barber if your hair is thinning, you probably know the answer.
 If they are honest with you, you may have found a keeper.

 Jude Law built a career around that handsome mug and giant blue eyes.
 Take away the balance that hair has by shaving it, and you get an unsettling, alien look.
-Seriously, google it, it’s creepy.
+Seriously, google it.
 Buzzing it short just emphasizes the awkward areas.
 Owning it by keeping it short and simple Watson-style actually deemphasizes the hair, and puts eyes back on your face.